 8:30 a.m.-4:30 p.m.

 We operate as a functioning physician's office, seeing patients by appointment.
 We do our best to service all students in a timely manner.
 Under normal circumstances, walk-ins are welcome, depending on patient backlog.

-We operate as a medical clinic, with a full-time medical doctor, nurses and medical assistant on staff, to provide general care for all full-time undergraduate and graduate students.
+We operate as a health clinic, with a medical staff, to provide general care for all full-time undergraduate and graduate students.

 Insurance is required for all full-time students, but is not required to utilize Health Services.
 (Insurance is used for services, medications, and equipment that is not provided on campus, such as X-rays, referrals to off-campus providers, ambulance transportation, etc.)

 Full-time mental health counselors offer confidential individual and group counseling, crisis intervention, education and prevention services, and support groups (as needed) on a variety of issues to include but not limited to anxiety, depression, family/relationship issues, disordered eating/body image, grief and loss, sexual assault.
 Our counselors may also be seen presenting on various topics directly related to mental wellness and success.